Deno Deploy: TypeScript at the Edge Without a Server

 Conclusion

 Deno Deploy is an edge-serverless platform coherent with Deno philosophy: TypeScript first, standard Web APIs, secure by default.
-For new projects not needing Cloudflare’s complex ecosystem (R2, D1, Durable Objects), it’s an elegant choice.
-For teams with existing Node investment, migration has cost.
-Development pace is strong — Deno Deploy competes seriously with Workers on DX and proposition.
-Final choice depends on how much Cloudflare ecosystem you need vs how much you value Deno ergonomics.
+For new projects not needing Cloudflare’s complex ecosystem, it’s an elegant choice.
+For teams with existing Node investment, migration has real cost.
+Development pace is strong and Deno Deploy competes seriously with Workers on DX; the final choice depends on how much Cloudflare ecosystem you need vs how much you value Deno ergonomics.